BradleyMarie/plyodine/README.md

 meaning that it can support PLY files greater than 4GB in size.
 Writing currently requires all properties to be in memory.

-While PLYdoine does not aim to deliver the highest performance possible, it does attempt to be "high performance" by using a zero-copy based approach to reading and writing and by doing all of its work in a single pass.
+While PLYodine does not aim to deliver the highest performance possible, it does attempt to be "high performance" by using a zero-copy based approach to reading and writing and by doing all of its work in a single pass.
 The PLY readers can also be reused across multiple models to avoid needing to reallocate their